Xilmi/Rotp-Fusion/README.md

 	- The guide is now availble for this selection
 	- No more crach for a missing guide!
 - Fixed eco reallocation when all other slides are locked.
+- Fixed Governor initialisation issue on new options & new game.
+- Fixed Circle ranges default value

 2023.06.07 (BR)
 - New Main Settings UI with Guide and all options' tool features.